suryapranesh4/Tip-Me/README.md

 - addWaiter: This function allows the server to add themselves to the system.
 - addOrder: This function allows the server to add the order they completed along with the tip amount.
-- updateName: This function allows the server to sync thier name with the wallet address for better reference in the application.
+- updateWaiterName: This function allows the server to add thier name in the system to correspond with the wallet address for better reference in the application.
 - getWaiters: This function is used to display the servers in the Waiters Leaderboard.
 - getOrders: This function is used to display the orders completed in the system.
+- withdrawTips: This function is used by the server to withdraw the tips earned by them.
 - waiterToTip: This mapping is used to co-relate a particular server with their corresponding tips.
+- addressToWaiterName: This mapping is used to co-relate a particular wallet address to the wallet owner (server's) name.
-- withdrawTips: This function is used by the server to withdraw the tips earned by them.
+- orderToWaiterName: This mapping is used to link the orders in the system with the name of the server that completed the particular order.
+- orderToWaiterAddress: This mapping allows the system to map the orders with the wallet address of the sever that fulfilled the order.

 ## DIAGRAM (FLOW, SYSTEM)